hemmokarja/High-Performance-ML-API/README.md

 - **Max Batch Size**: Upper limit on requests grouped together (larger batches = better GPU utilization)
 - **Max Wait Time**: Maximum time to wait for additional requests (shorter wait = lower latency)

-This dual-threshold approach with concurrent collection and inference allows the system to maintain sub-second latencies even under high load, while achieving throughput improvements of 5x or more compared to serial processing.
+This dual-threshold approach with concurrent collection and inference allows the system to maintain sub-second latencies even under high load, while achieving latency and throughput improvements of nearly 5x compared to serial processing.

 ### ONNX Runtime with FP16 Precision

 Post-training optimizations include:
-- **ONNX Export**: Cross-platform inference runtime with graph optimizations
+- **ONNX Export**: Cross-platform inference runtime with graph optimizations, like kernel fusion, constant folding, and memory layout improvements
-- **FP16 Quantization**: Half-precision floating point reduces memory bandwidth and increases throughput on modern GPUs
+- **FP16 Conversion**: Half-precision floating point can reduce memory usage and increase throughput on modern GPUs, but in this toy project GPU utilization remains very low, so we don’t observe any speedup

+These post-training optimizations further reduce latency by almost 80% and improve throughput by 15%.

 ## 🚀 Getting Started